yiisoft/validator/README.md

 #### Nested and related data

-In many cases there is a need to validate data consisting of many similar structures.
+In many cases there is a need to validate related data in addition to current entity / model.
 There is a `Nested` rule for this purpose:

 ```php
 use Yiisoft\Validator\Rule\HasLength;
 use Yiisoft\Validator\Rule\Nested;